chocgamer27/brainfrick/README.md

 This project was kinda just made for fun as a first proper website and interpreter, It ended up being quite less complicated then I was execting tbh.

 (also side note, the green button that says "Run Code" will start the code and the pink button saying "STOP CODE!" will stop executing the code, to restart the execution of the code just click run again.)

+*its not actually brainfrick but I rather call it Brain Frick then brain fuck